joelkp/joelkp/README.md

-Sometimes active here, sometimes not, but I check notifications.
+I think the time has come to begin [leaving GitHub behind](https://sfconservancy.org/GiveUpGitHub/).
+I'm more active [on Codeberg](https://codeberg.org/joelkp), but I still check GitHub notifications.

-My [personal software site](https://joelkp.frama.io) points to some other places where you'll find me.
+My [personal website](https://joelkp.frama.io) has more on my projects and interests, and also points to some further places where you'll find me.